AntonStrand/1dv600-lab/need-to-know/theme-2.md

 ## Knowledge

 1. ### Software architecture and its role in software design.
+    A software architecture is a description of how a software system is organized.
+Properties of a system such as performance, security, and availability are influenced by the architecture used.

     Software architecture give us the possibility to consider alternatives and evaluate to pick the ones that is most suitible for the requirements early on without having software.

     Targets risks.